What Are Risk Adjusted Returns in Commercial Real Estate?

 The Importance of Understanding Risk-Adjusted Returns

-Again every individual has their own tolerance for risk.
+Again, every investor has their own tolerance for risk.
 Some may be able to stay focused on the longer term and ignore intermittent periods of volatility.
 Others may get nervous when they see big swings in portfolio returns.

 It is precisely this tolerance for risk that can drive an individual’s investment strategy, which is why it is important to understand risk adjusted returns.
 To illustrate this point, consider an example using the Treynor Ratio.